sharetribe/flex-docs/src/docs/howto-events/like-feature/index.md

 To allow users to like listings, we introduce a UI-element users can interact with to like a listing.
 However, when we update a listing's extended data as a reaction to user input, we are prone to a race condition.
-Fortunately, Flex provides a powerful feature called [events](/references/events/) that we can use to solve the problem.
+Fortunately, Sharetribe provides a powerful feature called [events](/references/events/) that we can use to solve the problem.
 We can listen to events using a script that polls the [events endpoint](https://www.sharetribe.com/api-reference/integration.html#query-events).